 With Buddy Holly singing: “Every day, it’s getting closer … love like yours will surely come my way,” Don’s still tempted to seek that elusive love he lost – his mother’s.
 Now personified in Diana – the Greek goddess of childbirth.

 Yet, as Don sits on the bus bench, his daughter Sally is back home grieving her own mother.
 Henry can’t cope.
 The boys are too little.
 Sally’s in grave danger of taking care of everyone, with no one for her to turn to.
 Will Don be able to step up to the plate?
-If he goes home, his kids won’t be left to grow up parentless, like he did.
+If he goes home, his kids won’t be left to grow up parentless, as he did.